HFAD/HFAD/README.md

 # HFAD
-working on Africa's future health practises and education
+Hope For Africa's future Development on medical health practises and education